What you should know about Internet speeds

 While most Canadians today have access to these minimum service levels, many rural and remote regions in Canada lack the infrastructure needed.
 As part of its effort to support such an infrastructure, we are setting up a fund to help ensure minimum service levels for broadband Internet access across Canada.
 By the end of 2021, we expect 90% of Canadian homes and businesses will have access to broadband speeds of at least 50 Mbps for downloads and 10 Mbps for uploads.

 We expect these targets will be met through a combination of the CRTC funding mechanism, private investments, other government funding, and public-private partnerships.
 For more information about the plan, see Telecom Regulatory Policy CRTC 2016-496 and Telecom Regulatory Policy CRTC 2018-377.

 For more information . . .

-2017 Communications Monitoring Report: This annual CRTC report provides a variety of Internet metrics.
-Section 5.3, Internet sector and broadband availability, is an overview of broadband services and the Internet access industry in Canada.
+Communications Market Reports: Keep up-to-date with the latest data and trends in the Canadian broadcasting and telecommunications sectors and a variety of Internet metrics, including Retail Fixed Internet Sector and Broadband Availability.

 - Date modified: